 By Justus de Goede MPL, DA Tshwane Constituency Head:

-One year later, details of this project are still unknown.
+However one year later, the finer details of this project are still unknown.